studioijeoma/p5.ijeoma.js/README.md

 Motion.remove(motion)
 ```

-If you're creating and playing a lot of tweens that you're only using once you should can call useOnce() which will automatically destroy them after.
+If you're creating and lot of tweens that you're only playing once you should call useOnce() which will automatically destroys them after.
 It's set to false by default.
 ```javascript
 createTween(...).useOnce();
 ```